Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Test automation has it's place though, and has specific advantages for improving the long-term efficiency of a software team's testing processes.
-Test automation supports
+Test automation supports:

-* frequent and rapid regression testing
+* Frequent and rapid regression testing
-* rapid feedback to developers during, and parallel to, the development process
+* Rapid feedback to developers during, and parallel to, the development process
-* unlimited test-pass iteration
+* Unlimited test-pass iteration
-* customized reporting of application defects
+* Customized reporting of application defects
-* support for Agile, eXtreme development methodologies
+* Support for Agile, eXtreme development methodologies
-* disciplined documentation of testcases.
+* Disciplined documentation of testcases
-* uncovering the defects.
+* Uncovering the defects

 ..
 TODO: expand on the points a bit more.

 Selenium Components
 -------------------

-Selenium is composed of three major components.
-Each has a specific role in aiding the development of web apps test automation.
+Selenium is composed of three major tools.
+Each one has a specific role in aiding the development of webapps test automation.

 Selenium-IDE
 ~~~~~~~~~~~~

-The Selenium-IDE is the integrated development environment for building
+The Selenium-IDE is the Integrated Development Environment for building
 Selenium test scripts.
 It operates as a Firefox plug-in.
 The Selenium-IDE
 provides an easy to use interface for both developing and running testcases.
 It also can run an entire test suite.
-The Selenium-IDE has a recording
+The Selenium-IDE has a recording feature
-feature for recording user actions into a script as the user performs them.
+for recording user actions into a script as the user performs them.
 It also has an options menu (right-click) integrated with the Firefox browser
 which allows the user to pick from a list of assertions and verifications
 based on a currently selected UI component and then add the selected test to